Reviewing Roku (ROKU) & Videocon d2h (VDTH)

 Roku, Inc. operates a TV streaming platform.
 The company operates in two segments, Player and Platform.
 Its platform allows users to search, discover, and access approximately 500,000 movies and TV episodes, as well as live sports, music, news, and others.
 As of December 31, 2017, the company had 19.3 million active accounts.
 It also provides advertising products, including videos ads, interactive video ads, audience development promotions, and brand sponsorships; and manufactures, sells, and licenses TVs under the Roku TV name.
 In addition, the company offers streaming media players and accessories under the Roku brand that allow users to access its TV streaming platform; and sells branded channel buttons on remote controls.
 It provides its products and services through retailers and distributors, as well as directly to customers through its Website in the United States, Canada, the United Kingdom, France, the Republic of Ireland, and various Latin American countries.
 The company was founded in 2002 and is headquartered in Los Gatos, California.

-Receive News & Ratings for Roku Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Roku and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Videocon d2h Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Videocon d2h and related companies with MarketBeat.com's FREE daily email newsletter.